Medusa-ML/.github/profile/README.md

 # 🐍 Medusa 🐍

 Medusa is a **free and open source** and **cross-platform** collection of Machine Learning models, primarily focusing on image and text processing for tasks like classification and generation.
-We develop our own models during our annual [bootcamps/hackathons](https://bradflaugher.com/bootcamp.html) 🚀 and contribute to large open-source projects like Neural Style Transfer, LLaMA, Open Assistant, Stable Diffusion and more! 💪
+We develop our own models during our annual [bootcamps/hackathons](https://bradflaugher.com/bootcamp.html) 🚀 and contribute to large open-source projects! 💪

 ## 🧑‍🏫 Training Materials